“Have we satisfied our customers? Did they find our services up to their expectations?”

 6. Abandonment Rate(s)

-Abandonment Rate can help you understand what factors discouraged your website visitors and customers to not complete the checkout process.
-Tracking the shopping cart abandonment rate helps you get more specific insights on why your online revenue may go up or down.
+Abandonment Rate can help you understand what factors discouraged your website visitors and customers from completing the checkout process.
+Tracking the shopping cart abandonment rate lets you get more specific insights into why your online revenue may go up or down.
 This metric can also help you identify the hiccups that hamper conversion on your website.

 How to Measure Abandonment Rate?

-To measure shopping cart abandonment rate, you need to have use the following formula:
+To measure the shopping cart abandonment rate, you need to have to use the following formula:

 |Shopping Cart Abandonment Rate = (Completed purchases / # shopping carts created) x 100|

 How to Reduce Abandonment Rate?

 Cart abandonment can happen due to various factors.
-It can happen because the check out process may seem complicated or the customer may need advice for a product and may not receive it during strategic moments.
+It can happen because the check-out process may seem complicated, or the customer may need advice for a product and not receive it during strategic moments.
 That’s why you need to take into account the following initiative to reduce your abandonment rate.

 i.
 Use Popup User Feedback Surveys

-If you see your customers leaving their cart before checkout, then set certain rules and conditions that help you trigger a popup feedback survey.
+Suppose if you see your customers leaving their cart before checkout, then set specific rules and conditions that help you trigger a popup feedback survey.
 This will help you understand the reasons why your customers abandoned their carts before completing the checkout process.

 Read & Implement: 250+ Survey Question Examples For Your Feedback Forms